lmatar/haxblog/index.md

 Here is the pseudo code for the feature:

 ```
-Find the frames for just the shooter and the ball
+- Find the frames for just the shooter and the ball
-Look backwards through the frames
+- Look backwards through the frames
-Find the frame that has a distance that is <= 30
+- Find the frame that has a distance that is <= 30
-Once found, make that the frame to compute the intersection
+- Once found, make that the frame to compute the intersection
-If not found, get the last frame before the ball was kicked
+ - If not found, get the last frame before the ball was kicked.
 When the distance between the ball and player starts increasing, we know the ball was kicked
-Get the goalpost positions
+- Get the goalpost positions
-Get the y-value of the ball when the x-value is equal to goalpost using point-slope
+- Get the y-value of the ball when the x-value is equal to goalpost using point-slope
-Check if the y-value is in between the goal posts
+- Check if the y-value is in between the goal posts
-Return 1 if shot is on goal, .5 if it hits the post, and 0 if it isn't on goal
+- Return 1 if shot is on goal, .5 if it hits the post, and 0 if it isn't on goal

 ```
-*You can find the full code here*
+*You can find the full code [here](https://github.com/vingkan/haxml/blob/main/notebooks/compare_models-lynn.ipynb)*

 I was able to draw the intersections calculated by my feature to ensure I was computing it correctly.
 This is a sample from one shot: